yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![In the Add subnet blade, the Name field is set to Data, and Add range (CIDR block) is set to 172.16.1.0/24.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image32.png "Add subnet blade")

-7. Once the subnet is created successfully, repeat the above step for an **Identity** subnet with the following settings:
+8. Once the subnet is created successfully, repeat the above step for an **Identity** subnet with the following settings:

     -   Name: **Identity**
     -   Address range (CIDR block): **172.16.2.0/24**
-    -   Click the **OK** button to add this subnet:
+    -   Click the **OK** button to add this subnet.

     ![In the Add subnet blade, the Name field is set to Identity, and Add range (CIDR block) is set to 172.16.2.0/24.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image33.png "Add subnet blade")

-8. The subnets will look like this once complete:
+9. The subnets will look like this once complete:

     ![The following subnets display: Apps, Data, and Identity.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image34.png "Subnets")